micronaut-projects/micronaut-gradle-plugin/README.md

 Note that for this to work you must build the application with the same GraalVM SDK as used to build the image.

-To push the container to the currently configure configured container registry you can use either `dockerPush` or `dockerPush` native for the native image:
+To push the container to the currently configure configured container registry you can use either `dockerPush` or `dockerPushNative` for the native image:

 ```bash
 $ ./gradlew dockerPush